elmarsto/magnetite-lib/README.md

 It's intended to be used in conjunction with (a fork of?) [magnetite-host](https://github.com/elmarsto/magnetite-host/) and (almost certainly a fork of) [magnetite-guest](https://github.com/elmarsto/magnetite-guest/).

 The Obsidian Plugin API is in early alpha, and thus, so is this!
-Subject to change without notice.